jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Life needs evolution because the Universe is a hostile place.
 It's constantly changing as mountains fall apart, volcanoes erupt, stars emit radiation, waves wash away shorelines, and endless more things transform our planet.
 To respond to a changing environment, Life must evolve new species.

-Those who survive do so because their combination of attributes gives them an edge.
+Th creatures who survive do so because their combination of attributes gives them an edge.
 But, as the planet inevitably changes, traits lose their advantage.
 Thus, while evolution is a constant race to harvest resources more efficiently, no species ever knows if their list of adaptions is good enough to overcome the problems of its environment.
 That's why pain hurts so much; it's Life's way of telling individuals to change their behavior and try something else before it's too late.

 Evolution has these laws: